net-lisias-ksph/KIS/Home.md

 ## Modding

 ### Config files
-The KIS plugin exposes part modules which can be used by other mods.
+KIS exposes part modules which can be used by other mods :
 - [ModuleKISInventory](wiki/ModuleKISInventory)
 - [ModuleKISItem](wiki/ModuleKISItem)
 - [ModuleKISPartDrag](wiki/ModuleKISPartDrag)